psnaz/dark-chocolate-for-ever/README.md

 21. As a Shopper I can view an order confirmation after check out so that I can verify that I haven’t made any mistakes
 22. As a Shopper I can receive an email confirmation after checking out so that I can keep the confirmation of what I’ve purchased for my records

+**Admin and Store Management**

+23. As a Store Owner I can add a product so that I can add new items to my store
+24. As a Store Owner I can edit/ update a product so that I can change product prices, descriptions, images, and other product criteria
+25. As a Store Owner I can delete a product so that I can remove items that are no longer on sale

+**Rating and Reviewing Product**
+26. As a Customer I can click on a product I previously purchased so that I can give it a rating
+27. As a Customer I can click on a product I previously purchased so that I can write a review about it

+**Getting in Touch and Staying in Touch**
+28. As a Shopper I can subscribe to a newsletter so that I can stay updated on the latest product news, discounts, etc.
+29. As a Shopper, I can contact the Seller via their Contact form so that I can ask any question I may have

 ### Agile Methodologies